Mary Ambree

 Mary Ambree (fl.
 1584) was an English army captain from Antwerp who participated in the liberation of the Belgian city Ghent during the war against Spain.
 While she has not been recorded extensively in history, she was featured in ballads and referenced in culture from the 1620s onwards.
-Notably, one ballad about Mary Ambree was one of the most popular ballads of the 17th century.
+Notably, one ballad about Ambree was one of the most popular ballads of the 17th century.

-In 1584 the Spanish captured Ghent, and Captain Mary Ambree, along with several other Dutch and English volunteers, fought to liberate the city.
+In 1584 the Spanish captured Ghent, and Ambree, along with several other Dutch and English volunteers, fought to liberate the city.
 It was said that she was avenging her lover, Sir John Major, a sergeant major who died during the siege.

-English and Folklore professor Dianne Dugaw dates the story of Ambree based on a ballad about her being listed on 1590's song sheets.
-Dugaw claims that this would have originally been a "news song" that told the public current events.
+English and folklore professor Dianne Dugaw dates the story of Ambree based on a ballad about her being listed on 1590s' song sheets.
+Dugaw believes that this would have originally been a "news song" which told the public about current events.

 Legacy

-She was a popular subject of ballads during the 17th-century from 1620s onwards.
+Anbree was a popular subject of ballads during the 17th century from 1620s onwards.
 She was also referenced in many works and by various writers and other artists.
-Because of her notoriety, Mary Ambree became an "archetype of gender disguise."
+Because of her notoriety, Ambree became an "archetype of gender disguise".